Kitu Gidwani: Acting career

 In 2001, in conjunction with Wills Lifestyle, an apparel chain owned by ITC Limited, she promoted Wills Sport Lifestyle brand of clothing.
 In 2006, she also acted in a play, Your Place or Mine by Darshan Jariwala.

-She also did a play, Sock ’em With Honey, where she played a traditional Parsi woman from Pakistan, whose daughter falls in love with a Jew, prompting her first trip abroad.
+She also did a play, Sock 'em With Honey, where she played a traditional Parsi woman from Pakistan, whose daughter falls in love with a Jew, prompting her first trip abroad.

 Awards

-In 1998, Kitu won the Best Actress Award at the Three Continents Festival, Nantes, France.
-The award recognized her outstanding achievement for the role of Pallavi in Dance of the Wind (directed by Rajan Khosa).
+In 1997, Gidwani won the Best Actress Award at the Three Continents Festival, Nantes, France.
+The award recognized her outstanding achievement for the role of Pallavi in Dance of the Wind.